-But finally I found a yarn that worked out perfectly (when combined with another yarn, but more > about it below) - Cassiopeia from Schachenmayr.
-They only had two colors available - orange and > turquoise - but at least now I know what to look for in the future. > > I decided to make a little (or actually pretty large) teddy bear, combining two of my patterns.
-Head > is from this teddy girl pattern and rest from the classic jointed teddy pattern.
-And I must say I am > quite happy with how she turned out - super soft and cuddly, with a classic look and just the right > size for a teddy - about 35,5 cm (14") from head to toe, 29 cm (11 1/2") when sitting. > > Crocheting with this kind of yarn was not quite as difficult as I thought it would be, but it does > have its challenges.
+But finally I found a yarn that worked out perfectly (when combined with another yarn, but more about it below) - Cassiopeia from Schachenmayr.
+They only had two colors available - orange and turquoise - but at least now I know what to look for in the future.

+I decided to make a little (or actually pretty large) teddy bear, using my classic teddy bear pattern.
+And I must say I am quite happy with how she turned out - super soft and cuddly, with a classic look and just the right size for a teddy - about 35,5 cm (14") from head to toe, 29 cm (11 1/2") when sitting.

+Crocheting with this kind of yarn was not quite as difficult as I thought it would be, but it does have its challenges.
 So I thought I would share what I learned with you as well.

 The one thing making our lives difficult is the thing we want to achieve - fuzzyness - hiding stitches behind the fur and making it difficult to see what we're doing.
 If you are new to crochet, I would stick with regular yarns for now, unless you have a lot of patience.
 But if you are a seasoned crocheter, you'll have a sort of muscle memory and you'll know just where to insert your hook, even if you can't see the stitch.

 You'll want a fuzzy yarn (aka eyelash, faux fur, fun fur) that:

 • has a thick core, so you'll get a nice tight fabric that doesn't let the stuffing show through*

 • has fur that is shorter than about 1,5 cm (1/2")

 • is a lighter color, which makes seeing the stitches a lot easier

 * If you can't find a yarn that is thick enough, you can just pick a regular yarn in the same color and crochet holding the two yarns together, which is what I did.